Asana Yoga

 Sarvanga (Sarva=all, whole, entire, complete; anga=limb or body) means the entire body or all the limbs.
 In this pose the whole body benefits from the exercise, hence the name.
 (Light on Yoga, p 206)

 The Sarvangasana is beneficial for your entire body, which is why it’s called the Mother of all Asanas.
-Just like the mother nourishes you at many levels, so the Sarvangasana nourishes you at many levels.
+Just like the mother nourishes you, so the Sarvangasana nourishes you in many different ways.
 In fact, there is also the chinlock, the Jalandhar Bandha that forms.

 • Expand the chest enabling deeper breathing.